 The Academy’s pedagogical structure rests on three foundational elements:

-While the pedagogy is rooted in the performing arts, The Academy welcomes artists from every field and cultural background.
-Students embark together on a search for new ways to express ideas through the collaborative, universal language of art.
-Out of this collaboration comes the creation of original and visionary works of art possible only through this synergy.
+While the pedagogy is rooted in the performing arts, The Academy embraces artists from every field and cultural background.
+Students embark together on a search for new ways to create original and visionary works of art possible only through this synergy.

-Students at The Academy, in addition to working with each other, also work in collaboration with their host city; conceiving, planning, and producing site-specific work; installations, shows, processions and events, transforming public places into dramatic spaces.
-These productions offer students the opportunity to experience first hand all aspects of the creation of a live performance, from conception to execution.
+Students at The Academy, work in collaboration with each other and their instructors to create public performances including shows, installations, processions and events.
+These productions offer students the opportunity to experience first-hand all aspects of the creation of a live performance, from conception to execution.

-The program’s academic year is comprised of three independent terms of 11 weeks.
-Each term is self contained and can be taken independently or as part of the series.
+The program’s academic year is comprised of three independent terms of 11 weeks each.
+Each term is self-contained and can be taken independently or as part of the series (8 months).

 Each term is comprised of three elements: